Redbaron29/DewCom/README.md

 ![2](https://github.com/Redbaron29/DewSTC/assets/95047781/f045bcec-9769-4820-a81e-24b4852699b3)

-Click "Dew it" to begin discovering devices and pairing.
-Please note that the maximum allowed discoverable time varies by phone.
+**Please note that the maximum allowed discoverable time varies by phone.
 The Moto g6 Play phone that was used in the testing phase had a 1hr limit.
 Then it required re-enabling of this feature If no devices are being detected, close the app and restart it.

 ![IMG_4686](https://github.com/Redbaron29/DewSTC/assets/95047781/48f664f6-ec4d-4f1e-882a-2546fb149255)

-Upon finishing the discover process, the activity will immediately and automatically begin pairing to these devices.
+DewSTC initializes immediately upon starting the application and begins advertizing and build an arraylist of paired devices to relay all messages to.
+The discover and pairing process takes around 2 minutes if in a densely populated area of pairable devices running bluetooth.

 ![3](https://github.com/Redbaron29/DewSTC/assets/95047781/048f5baf-8ed2-4afb-9c1c-f4ca0d4b0de7)
 ![4](https://github.com/Redbaron29/DewSTC/assets/95047781/1824712b-2745-45b1-bfa2-4a0ad15da0f9)

-Once the first device is paired, it should automatically return to the MainActivity with a list of all discovered and paired devices.
+Once the first device is paired, any pending messages will begin to send off within 2 minutes.
 Please note, even though the DiscoverandConnectActivity has finished, more devices may still pair with yours.
-If for any reason your device shows the "Paired Devices:" with a count of 1 or greater, simply click the arrow button to return to the MainActivity (as seen below in the phone on the right).

 ![5](https://github.com/Redbaron29/DewSTC/assets/95047781/511911a8-7f11-4265-8782-b05556c88be5)